Conquer Dental Fears With Sedation Dentistry

 If you are prone to nerves or anxiety when visiting the dentist, we can help!
 At the office of Steven W. Haywood, DDS, we offer sedation dentistry options to help you feel calm and relaxed so that you can get the dental care you need.

 When you are relaxed, that facilitates a quick procedure and a speedy recovery.
 To that end, we offer various forms of sedation, including conscious sedation and IV sedation.

-The forms of conscious sedation we use allow a patient to relax and/or become sleepy.
-Normally, sedation does not elicit sleep, although some patients do become relaxed enough to doze off.
-To suit the unique needs of various people, we offer sedation in a number of forms – such as an inhaled gas, oral medication, or intravenous delivery with the help of anesthesiologists if you wish.
+To suit your unique needs, we offer sedation in a number of forms, such as an inhaled gas, oral medication, or intravenous delivery with the help of anesthesiologists.

-Nitrous oxide, which has no side effects, is a safe and effective form of sedation dentistry for our Pikesville and Towson, Maryland area patients of all ages.
-Immediately after treatment is completed, the patient feels fully alert and can drive him or herself home safely, a feature that makes nitrous more appealing than other sedatives for some of our patients..
+Laughing gas is a safe and effective form of sedation dentistry for patients of all ages.
+Immediately after treatment is completed, you should feel fully alert, and you can drive yourself home safely, a feature that can make laughing gas more appealing than other sedatives.

-Give us a call today to learn more about our dental sedation options or to learn what procedures can benefit from them!
-Have any questions about sedation dentistry and how it can make your cosmetic dentistry and restorative dentistry procedures easier and more comfortable?
-Contact us today if you’re in Timonium, Towson, and Pikesville!”
+Give us a call today to learn more about our sedation dentistry options or to learn how you can benefit from them!
+Have any questions about sedation dentistry, conscious sedation, or IV sedation?
+Contact us today if you’re in Timonium, Towson, or Pikesville!